-2 All documents on the AIR website are available to logged-in clients by clicking Documentation and Downloads from the Client Portal or by entering all or part of the title in the search box.
+2 All documents on the AIR website are available to logged-in clients by clicking Documentation and Downloads from AIR's Client Portal or by entering all or part of the title in the Search Box.

-Table 1 Links to Model Description Documents Available on AIR Website
+Table 1.
+Links to Model Description Documents Available Online